FAQ's

 Tikka masala contains ginger, tomato sauce, onion and salt mixed with dry herbs.
 A sauce-like preparation is made from tomato, ginger, onion and herbs like cumin seeds, cinnamon, and turmeric.
 The heated sauce is mixed with cream, paprika and sugar to get tikka masala.

-A plethora of mouthwatering recipes made their way into the hearts and palates of everyone and have taken over the world.
+Indian foods represent a beautiful symphony of flavours, especially for those looking for bolder flavours and an authentic cooking style.
+Food lovers worldwide are pleased by the chicken wraps, pav bhaji, and curry dishes.
+Indian recipes are flexible and can be adapted to become everyone's favourite.
+Everyone's mouthwatering recipes made their way into the hearts and palates of everyone and have taken over the world.
 The unique, delectable tikka masala, kormas, niharis, curries, and butter chicken present a perfect balance of spiciness and gustation, and the delightful ways of cooking in smoking tandoors with ingenious aromatics add zest and ambience to relish.

 The soft, chewy pieces cooked in a fuming tandoor oven are one of the favourite, beloved main courses, often devoured with versatile naan and salads as the perfect accompaniment.